ngs-docs/2021-august-remote-computing/08-version-control-git.utf8.md

 ### Create a git repository on GitHub

-Click on the 'plus' in the upper right of the screen at github.com, and select 'New repository'.
-Name it `2021-remotecompute-workshop8`.
+* click on the **plus** in the upper right of the screen at github.com
+* select **New repository**
+* name it `2021-remotecompute-workshop8`.
 (You can name it whatever you want, but this should make it clear to you and others that this is a time-dated repo; also, all of the examples below use this name :)

-Also select 'Initialize this repository with a README'.
+* also select 'Initialize this repository with a README'

-Then click 'Create repository'.
+* click **Create repository**.

 After a few seconds, you should be redirected to a web page with a URL like `https://github.com/USERNAME/2021-remotecompute-workshop8`.
 This is your GitHub URL for this repository; note that it's public (unless you selected private) which means that _anyone_ can get a read-only copy of this repo.

-Select the URL and copy it into your paste buffer.

 ### Log in!